QafooLabs/php-refactoring-browser/README.md

   benefit from this.
 * Generating patches for refactorings before applying them allows to easily verify the operation yourself or sending it to a colleague.
-* PHP is native to PHP developers, hopefully allowing us to add a unique set of refactorings that no IDE can match.
+* The libaries (see above) to build such a tool are available, so why not do it.

 ## Refactorings